ekowabaka/ekowabaka.me/blog/posts/2021-10-14-On-Mechanical-Keyboards.md

 [[fixed.png| After a deep clean and a set of new keycaps|frame=figure]]

 Although this keyboard has its own setbacks, I still enjoy using it and I'm proud to say it's my daily driver.
 All the same, I still get the yearning to buy another mechanical keyboard (maybe something from Keychron), but I always look down at my fingertips, see the RedDragon, and console myself that I already have one.
 For the youtube videos, somehow they just stopped, and I'm thankful for that.

+## Update - 2022-04-03
+I just found out this keyboard has switches that can be swapped; they are not soldered to the board as I mentioned earlier.
+Interestingly, the switches require a significant amount of effort to extract, when compared to other keyboards with hot swappable switches.